royborgen/linux_upgrade_script/README.md

 # Linux System Update Script

-This script performs system updates on Linux by updating APT (Debian-based package manager), Snap, and Flatpak packages with a single command.
+This script streamlines package updates for both Debian-based and Arch-based Linux distributions.
+With a single command, it updates all system packages.
 It checks if each package manager is installed on the system before attempting updates and provides options for non-interactive updates and help.

+**Supported package managers:** APT, Pacman, Yay, Flatpak, and Snap.

 ## Script Overview